FIH president, CEO visits Hawkeye spring practice at Grant Field

 Iowa 2, Ohio State 1 Sunday, Sept.
 30, 2012

-Tracey Griesbaum enters her 14th season as head coach at the University of Iowa in 2013.
+Tracey Griesbaum completed her 14th season as head coach at the University of Iowa in 2013.
 She has led the Hawkeyes to three Big Ten Tournament Championships (2006, 2007, 2008), one regular season Big Ten Championship, six NCAA Tournament appearances and the 2008 NCAA Final Four.

 During Griesbaum's Iowa tenure, the program has had 18 national All-Americans, 49 regional All-America honors, 49 All-Big Ten selections, three Big Ten Defensive Player of the Year awards and two Big Ten Freshman of the Year awards.